VedantBhuva/Learning-Python/README.md

-This is a compilation of the assignment which contains Python program for the Module 2, covering two separate tasks.
+This is a completion of the assignment which contains Python program for the Module 2, covering two separate tasks.

 *Note:- I have tested my programs in the online python complier and in vs code and works perfectly.